Open NowBusiness

 What activities are funded?

-Purchase of eligible workplace health and safety items and higher-level safety controls for New South Wales small businesses, including approved items such as agricultural drones used in primary producing farming operations where eligible conditions are met.
+Purchase of eligible workplace health and safety items listed by SafeWork NSW, including higher-level safety controls and, from 2025, eligible agricultural drones used in primary producing farming operations.

 How do I apply for the $1,000 SafeWork small business rebate?